TovahKashetsky/QMEE/README.md

 Dependent variable 2: proportion of transports to better nest
 Hypothesis: the choice group will have shorter decision latency and a larger proportion of transports to the better nest than the no choice group.
 Stats: A MANOVA could work.

-[JD: that's not anti-Cleveland, but it may be anti-Tufte ☺]

-antstatV1.R; ants_teststats2.R; ant_teststats.R is not good nomenclature.
-The filename doesn't need versions (that's what git is for) and should indicate how it differs from other files in the directory.